riccardoscalet/authenticationTest/README.md

 # authenticationTest
-Authentication test using hapi, passport, and levelup.
+Authentication test using hapi and levelup.